 The game is far from random and when players line up ready to play the ball, there is a plan in place.

-On the side of the field you have Offensive/Defensive Coordinators along with the Coach who communicate their plans and this is put onto the field by way of plays.
 There are routes in place and it is the job of the Quarterback to execute these plays with his team members.

 The game is all about calling the best plays to beat the defense and the defense in turn will have a strategy in place to try and counteract the offensive game.

 There are literally thousands of these Routes too, so it is not always easy to counteract or be ready for what is coming next.

 Check Out The Video To See The Rules In Action

 There are different ways to score in the game which will be covered here.